FREE delivery on orders over £50

 So, what really matters when it comes to performance and removing those stubborn gutter growths?
 There are two critical and interlinked elements, and these are Water Lift and Air Flow.

-Relates to the vacuum’s airflow to physically “lift” dirt and debris.
-Water lift is critical for the removal of stubborn, deep rooted and waterlogged gutter debris.
+Relates to the vacuum’s airflow to physically “lift” dirt and debris in guttering and downpipes.
+Water lift is critical for the removal of stubborn, deep rooted and clogged gutters.

 High Water lift also ensures that the vacuum will continue to perform at a high level as the drum capacity is filled.
 A key factor for systems with high debris capacity.